 English 4

-► Freshman English 1
+Freshman English 1

-American Literature and 1
+American Literature and Composition 1

-Composition •

 Juniors - Either: 1

-○ Power of Language▶ ○ AP Language and (A student may fulfill this requirement with another English

-Composition credit after their Counselor has determined that an alternate

-Composition English credit is in the students' best interest and it is approved by both the Principal and English Department Chair).
+Power of Language AP Language and Composition (A student may fulfill this requirement with another English credit after their Counselor has determined that an alternate English credit is in the students' best interest and it is approved by both the Principal and English Department Chair).

 ► Electives 1

 Mathematics 4

 ► Algebra I 1

 ► Geometry 1

 ► Algebra II 1

-► Math or math related credit in senior .5
+Math or math related credit in senior year .5

-year (If 3.5 credits or more have been earned prior to senior year)
+(If 3.5 credits or more have been earned prior to senior year)

 1

 (If less than 3.5 credits have been earned prior to senior year)

 Science 3

-Biology 1
+► Biology 1

-Chemistry or PhysicsOne additional science 1
+Chemistry or Physics 1

-(see page 75 in POS for 1
+One additional science (see page 75 in POS for recommendation) 1

-recommendation)

 Social Studies 3

-► Government and Economics 1
+1

-Government and Economics (See Program of Studies for listing of courses and course
+► Government and Economics (See Program of Studies for listing of courses and course combinations)

-combinations)

-► U.S. History and Geography 1
+▶ U.S. History and Geography 1

-➤ World History and Geography 1
+World History and Geography 1

 World Languages 2 (Must be same language series - i.e. Spanish I and Spanish II)

-Health Education (Nust be same language series - i.e. Spanish 1 and Spanish 11)
+Health Education .5

 Physical Education 1

-- Injure Lawrence .5
+- .5

 Computers/Technology (Computer class or competency demonstration)

 Visual, Performing, or Applied Arts 1